Lanark: Landmarks

 Visitors to the town can visit the nearby World Heritage Site of New Lanark, close to the Falls of Clyde, the Corehouse estate and the Scottish Wildlife Trust's Corehouse Nature Reserve.

 The Lanark Museum is located in West Port, inside the YMCA building.

-A large boating lake, Lanark Loch, adjoins Lanark Golf Club which has a lovely and historic 18 hole course for more experienced golf players and a 9-hole golf course.
+A large boating lake, Lanark Loch, adjoins Lanark Golf Club, which has an 18-hole course and a 9-hole course.
 The former racecourse now offers pony-trekking activities.

 The town's Castlebank Park lies near the former site of Lanark Castle, and allows access to the River Clyde and the Clyde Walkway.

-An ornate gas lamp, known as the provost's lamp stands at the bottom of the High Street.
-After the burgh council was abolished in 1975, the provost's lamp, which had historically been placed outside the house of the provost as one of their marks of office, was relocated to the pavement just to the east of Lanark Tolbooth on a permanent basis.
+An ornate gas lamp, known as the provost's lamp, stands at the bottom of the High Street.
+After the burgh council was abolished in 1975, the provost's lamp, which had historically been placed outside the house of the provost as one of their marks of office, was permanently relocated to the pavement just to the east of Lanark Tolbooth.

+Churches

-One of the churches in the town bears the name of The Old Church of St Kentigern (perhaps better known as St Mungo), who set up many medieval churches in the Scottish Lowlands, including Glasgow, and died c.612 AD.
-The town's cemetery stands on the site of The Old Church of St Kentigern, and includes many Covenanter graves.
+One of the churches in the town bears the name of The Old Church of St Kentigern (perhaps better known as St Mungo), who set up many medieval churches in the Scottish Lowlands, including Glasgow, and died around 612.
+The town's cemetery stands on the site of this church, and includes many Covenanter graves.